alvamind/alvamind-tools/README.md

     npm run commit "Your commit message here"
     ```

     This will stage all changes, commit with the message, and push to remote.
+It also checks if you have `gh` installed to create a new repo.
 4.  **Clean Your Project:**
     ```bash
     clean